1986

 The Videos, all of them, but some of 'em."[53]

-For the rest of the year the band took a little break.
+For the rest of the year the band got some time off.

 References: